Working Papers

 Highlights:

-- We measure liquidity shocks experienced by uninformed investors using month-end settlement breaks.
+- We measure liquidity shocks experienced by non-financial corporations trading FX using month-end settlement breaks.

-- Uninformed liquidity shocks also increase dealer-to-dealer trading volumes and client-level spreads.
+- Corporate liquidity shocks also increase dealer-to-dealer trading volumes and client-level spreads.

-Presented at: WFA 2022, 17th Central Bank Conference on the Microstructure of Financial Markets, 4th Future of Financial Information Conference, University of Iowa, 2021 FMA New Ideas Session.
+Presentations: WFA 2022, 2023 AFFECT Mentoring Workshop, 17th Central Bank Conference on the Microstructure of Financial Markets, 4th Future of Financial Information Conference, University of Iowa, 2021 FMA New Ideas Session

 Recessions, Bank Distress & Managerial Incentives to Innovate